BatchClayderman/Cryptography-Schemes/README.md

 		return (w, )
 ```

-The corresponding procedures of the final method are shown as follows, with $w$ shown.
+The corresponding procedures of the final method are shown as follows.
 We can see that the variable $w$ is always being added finally no matter whether $2 \nmid d$.
 In this problem, the coefficient of the highest-order term is always $1$, which should be omitted to save space complexity.
 Nonetheless, in practice, it is retained to meet the academic program specifications and space measurement requirements.
 By the way, this ``1`` is assigned to the corresponding ``1`` according to the type of the roots, and it never involves any computation throughout the script.

 | Operation | [0] | [1] | [2] | [3] |
 | - | - | - | - | - |